mr-twady/finance-app/README.md

 ## Installation Guide

-- Create a `.env` file, copy the content in `.env.example` and paste into the new file.
+- Create a `.env` file, copy the content in `.env.example` and paste into the new `.env` file.
 Appropriately fill up the environment variables according to your system configuration.
 - Run `composer install`
 - Run `php artisan key:generate`
 - Run `php artisan migrate`